Join me!

 • Immersion blender

-• Safety gear including gloves, apron, eye protection, etc.
+• Safety gear, including gloves, apron, eye protection, etc.

-• Loaf soap moldcalendula and sunflower soap
+• Loaf soap mould

 Make It!